 |Medium||greater than 14||Challenges both moderate threat visitors and the most threatening visitors|

 |High||greater than 0||Challenges all visitors that exhibit threatening behavior within the last 14 days|

 |I’m Under Attack!||N/A||Only for use if your website is currently under a DDoS attack|

 Cloudflare sets Security Level to Medium by default.
 Change the Security Level settings via the Cloudflare Firewall app under the Settings tab.
 Also, the Threat Score values mentioned above are useful as Field criteria within Firewall Rules.
 Security Level is also configurable via Cloudflare Page Rules.

 To prevent bot IPs from attacking a website, a new website owner might set a Medium or High Security Level and lower Challenge Passage 5 to 30 minutes to ensure that Cloudflare is constantly protecting the site.
 Alternatively, an experienced website administrator that is confident in their security settings might set Security Level to Essentially Off or Low while setting a higher Challenge Passage for a week, month, or even year to provide a less obtrusive visitor experience.

-I'm Under Attack Mode should only be used when a site is under a DDoS attack.
-Visitors will receive an interstitial page for about five seconds while Cloudflare analyzes the traffic and behavior to make sure it is a legitimate human visitor trying to access your website.
-I'm Under Attack Mode may affect some actions on your domain, such as using an API.
-You're able to set a custom security level for your API or any other part of your domain by creating a page rule for that section.
+Only use I'm Under Attack! mode when a website is under a DDoS attack.
+I'm Under Attack! mode may affect some actions on your domain, such as your API traffic.
+Set a custom Security Level for your API or any other part of your domain by creating a Page Rule for that portion of your site traffic.